Omarcito/indestructibleart.com/content/posts/2014-10-17-gamergate.md

 title: "#GamerGate"
 author: "Omar de Armas"
 date: 2014-10-17
 subtitle: "But here we are.
-At the breaking point."
+At the breaking point. "
 layout: articles
 featuredimg: featgamergate.png
 number: /posts/2014-10-17-gamergate.html